weaversa/cryptol-course/labs/LanguageBasics/LanguageBasics.md

 functions from other languages or documents.

-* If it helps you, mentally read curried functions like this: input argument types are all the types prior to the last arrow and the type of the result is the type after the last arrow.
+* If it helps you, mentally read curried functions like this: input argument types are all prior to the last arrow and the result type follows the last arrow.
+Pictorially: `in -> in -> ... -> in -> out`
 * Partial application lets one form a new function from an old one where an argument is fixed.
 For instance, `gcdCurried 10` is a function itself!